clowdr-app/clowdr/README.md

 - The Hasura service needs to receive GraphQL queries from Auth0
 - The frontend much prefers to be served over HTTPS

+Whenever your public URLs change, you will need to do the following:

+1. Copy the auth URL (`http://<hasura-domain>/v1/graphql`) into the `HASURA_URL` Auth0 _Rule Configuration_ as shown in step 5.
+1. You will also need to set the actions URL (`http://<actions-domain>/vonage/sessionMonitoring/<VONAGE_WEBHOOK_SECRET>`) into the Vonage Session Monitoring URL.
+You can find this in the _Project Settings_ for your Vonage Video API project.
+1. Reconfigure any local environment variables that point at the URL or domain of the frontend, actions service or Hasura service.

 There are a couple of services that make it easy to do this:

 ##### [Packetriot](https://packetriot.com)